 For those who don’t mind a short Adirondack road trip, the Wild Center is a perfect destination for families.
-This Adirondack nature museum and activity center in Tupper Lake NY is the perfect place to learn about what makes the Adirondacks such a special place.
+This Adirondack nature museum and activity center in Tupper Lake NY is the ideal place to learn about what makes the Adirondacks such a special place.
 You can read all about our experience at the Wild Center here.

 Canoe or Kayak on Mirror Lake

 Mirror Lake is a pristine, calm lake at the center of Lake Placid village.
-This beautiful lake doesn’t allow motorized vehicles so it’s the perfect place for a calm paddle, especially for those visiting Lake Placid with kids.
+This beautiful lake doesn’t allow motorized vehicles, so it’s the perfect place for a quiet paddle, especially for those visiting Lake Placid with kids.

 There is also a relaxing 2.7 mile (4 km) hiking trail around Mirror Lake that is perfect for getting scenic views of the town, lake, and surrounding forests.
 We didn’t have a chance to get onto Mirror Lake ourselves.
-But we did find a nice secluded bay for some Lake Placid kayaking.
+But we did find a lovely secluded bay for some Lake Placid kayaking.

 Brewster Peninsula Nature Trails

 Along the shores of Lake Placid are the Brewster Peninsula Nature Trails.
-The trailhead is often marked by a number of cars for locals who have already hit these scenic trails.
-Most of the Brewster Peninsula trails are fairly short, between .5 and 1 mile (.75 km to 1.5 km)
+The trailhead is often marked by the cars of locals who have already hit these scenic trails.
+Most of the Brewster Peninsula trails are relatively short, between .5 and 1 mile (.75 km to 1.5 km)

 The Best Restaurants In Lake Placid NY

 With the popularity of Lake Placid, the town has seen a growth in its culinary fare.
 So finding the best restaurants in Lake Placid isn’t hard.
 There is a lot to choose from.
 And because of Lake Placid’s popularity as a family adventure destination, many of the restaurants in Lake Placid are very kid-friendly.

 - Generations Restaurant at Golden Arrow Resort is a popular local destination.
 The Generations restaurant has great views of Mirror Lake and features many locally sourced ingredients.
 Generations is very popular for its breakfast menu.